 The unused cap amounts expire after 5 years.
 For example, an unused cap from 2018-19 that is not used by the end of 2023-24 will expire and can’t be used.

 The annual concessional cap from 1 July 2017 to 30 June 2021 was $25,000.
-The annual concessional cap from 1 July 2021 is $27,500.
+The annual concessional cap from 1 July 2021 is $27,500 and will lift again to $30,000 from 1 July 2024.

 You can watch our video about the concessional contribution cap to learn more about using previous years’ concessional contribution cap space.
 See our Contributions webpage for more.